alankrantas/alankrantas/notes/investigations.md

 However, the company (registered as 集博股份有限公司 locally) is controlled by one Dmitry Slepov from St. Petersburg, Managing Director and Co-Founder, who owns ~74% shares of the company.

-Tibbo Technology Inc. has a closely related sister company named **Tibbo Systems** ("two main members of the (Tibbo) group"), in which many high-level members are also Russians:
+Tibbo Technology Inc. has a closely related sister company named **Tibbo Systems** based in Tver, Russia (described as "two main members of the (Tibbo) group") that sells a IoT platform named AggreGate.
+Many high-level members of Tibbo Systems are Russians:

 - Victor Polyakov - CEO
 - Mikhail Kim - CTO